steve-downing/Remo/README.md

 Server-side:

     // This instantiates a BookmarkServiceImpl and uses it to handle requests.
-    // It honors the BookMarkService contract described above and serves it on port 8080. new NetServiceRunner().runService(new BookmarkServiceImpl(), BookmarkService.class, 8080);
+    // It honors the BookmarkService contract described above and serves it on port 8080. new NetServiceRunner().runService(new BookmarkServiceImpl(), BookmarkService.class, 8080);

 You provide the service implementation, but it's just one line of code and zero lines of configuration to fire up your service.